 Personalized Learning Consortium

-The PLC offers participating institutions a robust strategy for understanding and experimenting with personalized learning.
-Members cooperate to share experiences and expertise, identify promising and trustworthy vendors, influence data practices, and organize multi-institutional projects.
-Learn more about our guiding principles
+The PLC was founded in 2013 to offer participating APLU institutions with opportunities and resources to improve their understanding and implementations of personalized learning using technology.
+Members cooperate to share experiences and expertise, identify promising and trustworthy vendors and partners, influence data practices, and organize multi-institutional projects that benefit from scale and community.